2022–23 Georgia Southern Eagles men's basketball team

 The 2022–23 Georgia Southern Eagles men's basketball team represented Georgia Southern University in the 2022–23 NCAA Division I men's basketball season.
 The Eagles, led by second-year head coach Brian Burg, played their home games at Hanner Fieldhouse in Statesboro, Georgia as members of the Sun Belt Conference.
+They finished the season 17–16, 9–9 in Sun Belt play, to finish in a three-way tie for seventh place.
+As the No. 7 seed in the Sun Belt tournament, they defeated Louisiana–Monroe in the second round before losing to Louisiana in the quarterfinals.

+On March 9, 2023, the school fired head coach Brian Burg.
+On March 29, the school named Alabama assistant coach Charlie Henry the team's new head coach.

 Previous season

-The Eagles finished the 2020–21 season 13–16, 5–11 in Sun Belt play to finish in 10th place.
+The Eagles finished the 2020–21 season 13–16, 5–11 in Sun Belt play, to finish in 10th place.
 They defeated Coastal Carolina in the first round of the Sun Belt tournament before losing to Appalachian State in the quarterfinals.